 If we could bring those policies that allow Indians to flourish in the west to India, they would start inventing those things in India.

-And those policies are exactly what are summarised in the term, “classic liberalism”.

-Policies that empower citizens over their governments.
-That favour small government.
+And those policies are exactly what are summarised in the term, “classic liberalism” - policies that empower citizens over their governments, that favour small government.

 Remember, bigger the government, more the corruption.